CAT TRAINING & BEHAVIOR

 CLASSES, SEMINARS, AND WORKSHOPS

 Whether you’re a new cat owner or you’ve had cats for 10+ years, Rena McCormack, Elmbrook Humane Society’s Cat Behavior Lead, teaches how to read cat body language, introductions to other pets, feeding, play, mental stimulation, and more!
-The Right Start Seminar is a 60 minute online class that is $35.00 or free to EBHS Adopters.
-Click on dates to learn more and register today!
+The Right Start Seminar is a 60 minute online class that is $35.00 or FREE to EBHS Adopters.
+Click on a date below to register today!

 MEET OUR TEAM AND TESTIMONIALS